DevTKD/DevTKD/README.md

 👋🏾 Hi, I’m Tanya (@DevTKD)

-A bit about me:
-- 🔍 Background: Over 15 years of experience as a paralegal and contract manager, known for a keen eye for detail, problem-solving skills, and now transitioning into the tech world.
-- 💻 Current Focus: Expanding my knowledge of Python and SQL in order to develop robust, scalable applications and enhance backend development skills.
-- 🧠 Tech Journey: Completed a full stack web development bootcamp where I gained hands-on experience with JavaScript, React, Node.js, and more.
-While I don’t use JavaScript every day, I’m familiar with the language and its ecosystem.
-- 🌱 Always Learning: I am always open to learning new things.
-I plan to explore languages like Go, Java and even COBOL for that old-school expertise!
-- 🌟 Mission: To use my tech skills to create impactful, life-changing solutions and APIs.
-- 😄 Pronouns: She/Her
+I’m a paralegal and contract manager with over 15 years of analytical problem-solving experience, now fully transitioning into software development.
+I’m currently diving deep into Java, and it’s quickly become the language that truly speaks to me — structured, powerful, and perfect for building beautiful, enterprise-grade systems.

+🐍 My journey started with Python, and along the way I’ve also worked with JavaScript, React, Node.js, and even Swift.
+Each language taught me something valuable, but Java is where everything finally clicked, and it’s now the foundation of my long-term engineering path.

+💛 I’m focused on strengthening my backend engineering skills — building scalable systems, deepening my SQL knowledge, and practicing enterprise patterns and architecture.
+My mission is to create clean, reliable, human-centered software that solves real problems and delivers meaningful impact.

+🌱 I’m always learning, exploring different languages and technologies, but Java remains my core focus as I grow into enterprise development.

+😄 My pronouns are She/Her.

-- ⚡ Fun fact(s): I'm an introvert with a few extrovert moments 🤭, my favorite color is yellow and I love watching Korean drama series on Netflix 🤭!
+⚡ Fun facts: I’m an introvert with occasional extrovert bursts 🤭, my favorite color is yellow, and I’m a devoted K-drama watcher on Netflix 🤭.

-I may be new to software development, but my confidence in my coding skills grows with every line of code I write.
-Join me on this exciting journey as I transition from the legal world to the tech landscape, eager to make a mark and bring about meaningful change.
+Thanks for stopping by — join me as I build, break, learn, and grow on this journey from the legal field into the world of software engineering!

 📧 Feel free to connect with me via email at TheDevTKD@gmail.com.
 <!---